“What are the desired outcomes?”

 Define the Problem.

 What are the desired outcomes?
 What are the goals for this project?
 What are the KPI’s?
 What are our questions for the stakeholders?
 Are we asking the right questions?
-There is always an aspect of a piece of software that could use some improving and based on the qualitative research, we can run quantitative tests.
-Sometimes the problem means a simple UI refresh, adding features, eliminating steps for the User and eliminating friction in their work flow.
+There is always an aspect of a piece of software that could use some improvement and based on qualitative research, we can run quantitative tests.
+Sometimes the problem means a simple UI refresh, adding features, eliminating steps for the User, and eliminating friction in their workflow.

 Sketch out Ideas.

 I use Balsamiq, Figma, Axure, Photoshop, Illustrator, InVision, and Sketch.
-I usually just mock up a new feature to quickly test, or build a full scale clickable app mockup to put in front of users or stakeholders in order to validate our ideas.
+I usually just mock up a new feature to quickly test or build a full-scale clickable app mockup to put in front of users or stakeholders to validate our ideas.

 Test out Hypotheses and Observe.